-Payment to grantees
+Payment to Grantees

-Due to the short-term nature of the Community Grants projects, one half of the total grant will be paid to the grantee upon notification of grant approval by the committee.
+Due to the short-term nature of Research Grant projects, one half of the total grant will be paid to the grantee upon notification of grant approval by the committee and submission by the grantee of an invoice and completed IRS Form 1090.
 The remaining half will be paid to the grantee upon completion of the project and receipt of the final report and any associated products.